 If you need to bill a single entity with multiple currencies, create a new customer for each currency.

 All invoicing related resources are associated with the customer being billed.
 These resources include:

 To meet tax jurisdiction requirements, you might need to include customer tax ID numbers and other information on invoices.
-It is ultimately your responsibility to ensure your customer’s invoices contain the correct information.
+It’s ultimately your responsibility to make sure your customer’s invoices contain the correct information.
 This includes tax IDs, tax exemption status, and addresses.